Table of Contents

 - The inflammation can arise anywhere from the neck to the lower back to the least vertebra.
 The whole spinal column to the tailbone is at risk of being affected in this condition.
 Inflammation spreads from the neck to the spinal column, vertebra, pelvic areas of the sacroiliac area, and discs and joints on the pelvic floor.

 - The tissues, ligaments, and connective tissues associated with the areas also become inflamed.
 Arms, buttocks, thighs, legs, and feet are affected badly.

-- It occurs in 5 percent of the patients with psoriatic arthritis, also men being the main target.
+- It occurs in 5 percent of patients with psoriatic arthritis, also men being the main target.

 - In this condition, vertebrae are affected asymmetrically unlike the ankylosing spondylitis.

-- Paravertebral ossification is seen forming bone structures into the soft tissues around them.
+- Paravertebral ossification is seen forming of bone structures into the soft tissues around them.
 Disc calcification results in vertebral fusion and also neurologic complications because of the misalignment of the joints in the spine, and stiffness of the lower backbones.
 Sacroiliitis pain without stiffness in the lower back can also happen in this type of psoriasis arthritis.

 - Sacroiliitis is an inflammation of the sacroiliac joints of the pelvic.

 - The pain in the distal joints of fingers, their inflammation, and the obvious inflammation of the nail bed, swelling, stiffness, and tuft of the digitals are the characteristics of this type that make it difficult to differentiate it from arthropathy.

 - Distal interphalangeal arthritis contributes to 10 percent of the psoriasis arthritis cases and is diagnosed in men more than in women.